-Audit Office (NAO) Code of Audit Practice ('the Code'), we are There are several reasons for this, which are as follows: required to report whether, in our opinion, the Pension Fund's . financial statements:
+Under International Standards of Audit (UK) (ISAs) and the National We planned to complete our audit by 31 July 2019, but this was not possible.
+There are Audit Office (NAO) Code of Audit Practice ('the Code'), we are several reasons for this, which are as follows: required to report whether, in our opinion, the Pension Fund's . financial statements:

-- give a true and fair view of the financial position of the Pension Fund and its income and expenditure for the year; and - · have been properly prepared in accordance with the CIPFA/LASAAC code of practice on local authority accounting and prepared in accordance with the Local Audit and Accountability Act 2014.
+- give a true and fair view of the financial position of the Pension Fund and its income and expenditure for the year; and - have been properly prepared in accordance with the CIPFA/LASAAC code of practice on local authority accounting and prepared in accordance with the Local Audit and Accountability Act 2014.